sci-f/scif-go/cmd/scif/README.md

 Execute: execute a command to the scientific filesystem
   cmd: app and command to execute (e.g., exec <appname> echo "HELLO"
 ```

+If you need any more documentation or notes, please ask.